1967 Australian referendum (Aboriginals): Background

 In 1901, the attorney-general, Alfred Deakin, provided a legal opinion on the meaning of section 127 of the Constitution of Australia.
 Section 127 excluded "aboriginal natives" from being counted when reckoning the numbers of the people of the commonwealth or a state.
 His legal advice was that "half-castes" were not "aboriginal natives".

 Prior to 1967, censuses asked a question about Aboriginal race to establish numbers of "half-castes" and "full-bloods".
 (Note: In censuses prior to 1947, Torres Strait Islanders were regarded as aboriginal.
 In the 1947 Census, Torres Strait Islanders were considered to be Polynesian and in 1954 and 1961 censuses were considered to be Pacific Islanders.
 In the 1966 census, Torres Strait Islanders were regarded as aboriginal.)
 "Full-bloods" were then subtracted from the official population figure in accordance with the legal advice from the attorney-general.

 Strong activism by individuals and both Indigenous and non-Indigenous groups greatly aided the success of the 1967 referendum in the years leading up to the vote.
 Calls for Aboriginal issues to be dealt with at the federal level began as early as 1910.
-Minimal changes were instigated for Aboriginal rights until the 1960s, where the Bark Petition in 1963 and the ensuing Milirrpum v Nabalco Pty Ltd and Commonwealth of Australia (Gove Land Rights Case), and Gurindji Strike highlighted the negative treatment of Indigenous workers in the Northern Territory.
+Minimal changes were instigated for Aboriginal rights until the 1960s, where the Yirrkala bark petitions in 1963 and the ensuing Milirrpum v Nabalco Pty Ltd and Commonwealth of Australia (Gove Land Rights Case), and Gurindji Strike highlighted the negative treatment of Indigenous workers in the Northern Territory.
 From here, the overall plight of Aboriginal Australians became a fundamental political issue.